Pride and the Stonewall Uprising: An Explainer

 Pride Month, celebrated in June, grew from “Gay Pride Day,” which initially was held the last Sunday in June to commemorate the Stonewall Uprising.

-On June 28, 1969, police raided The Stonewall Inn, a bar located in Greenwich Village in New York City that was frequented by members of the LGBTQIA+ community.
-As police arrested employees and patrons, other patrons and neighbors started to riot and demonstrate for approximately six days and became known as the Stonewall Uprising.
-The Uprising, led by young trans women of color, was a tipping point for the Equality Liberation Movement in the United States.
+On June 28, 1969, police raided The Stonewall Inn, a bar located in Greenwich Village in New York City that was frequented by members of the LGBTQ+ community.
+As police arrested employees and patrons, other patrons and neighbors started to riot and demonstrate for approximately six days, which became known as the Stonewall Uprising.
+The Uprising, led by young trans women of color, was a tipping point for the equality liberation movement in the United States.

-The purpose of the commemorative month is to acknowledge and celebrate members of the LGBTQIA+ community who have historically and in some cases are still tragically forced to hide their identity and love.
+The purpose of the commemorative month is to acknowledge and celebrate members of the LGBTQ+ community, who have historically been tragically forced to hide their identity and love (and in many cases, still are).
 Pride works to change that by celebrating this community proudly and loudly.

 What are some demographic trends among the LGBTQ+ community?

-As acceptance of LGBTQ people has increased over the years, people under 30 are more likely to identify as LGBTQ+ than members of older generations.
-Younger people are also more likely to be of color than individuals of older generations contributing to a higher representation of people of color in LGBTQ+ communities.
+As acceptance of LGBTQ+ people has increased over the years, people under 30 are more likely to identify as LGBTQ+ than members of older generations.
+Younger people are also more likely to be non-white than individuals of older generations, contributing to a higher representation of people of color in LGBTQ+ communities.

 LGBTQ+ people are also more likely to be a part of the disability community than their heterosexual counterparts.

 A combination of factors contribute to a struggle for basic needs, such as housing among the LGBTQ+ community.
-A quarter of LGBTQ people experience housing instability.
+More than a quarter of LGBTQ+ youth experience housing instability.
 Approximately 40% of homeless youth identify as LGBTQ+.

 Do members of the LGBTQ+ community have the same citizenship rights as cisgender, heterosexual individuals?